 MEMA has experienced significant strain on permanent and experienced staff through all these events.
 Over the years, legislatively mandated PIN reductions have reduced the qualified and experienced personnel necessary to manage and respond to these events.
 As with most critical agencies, most of MEMA's staff have two dedicated duty assignments - normal operations and State Emergency Operations Center activation.
-The ability of MEMA's staff to effectively manage these new, multiple, and unprecedented events, coupled with 21 open federally declared disasters dating back to Hurricane Katrina, is threatened.
-Compounding this, the recent RollingFork/Amory disaster created a significant housing mission, the first of its kind since Hurricane Katrina.
+The ability of MEMA's staff to effectively manage these new, multiple, and unprecedented events, coupled with 19 open federally declared disasters dating back to Hurricane Katrina, is threatened.
+Compounding this, the recent Rolling Fork/Amory disaster created a significant housing mission, the first of its kind since Hurricane Katrina.
 To combat this, MEMA has relied upon Disaster Reservists and contractors to augment many sections.
 Unfortunately, and all too often, these personnel do not have the institutional knowledge or training necessary to augment the permanent staff effectively.
-During the COVID-19 pandemic, MEMA authorized additional time-limited PINs to augment or "right-size" the staff.
-These PINs are critical and needed to manage the state's COVID-19 pandemic, open disasters.
-With just over 114 permanent PINs and 68 time-limited

-PINs, MEMA is currently manned below the conservative estimate of 200-250 permanent PINs necessary.
+During the COVID19 pandemic, MEMA was authorized additional time-limited PINs to augment or "right-size" the staff.
+These PINs are critical and needed to manage the state's open disasters, and respond to future disasters.
+With just over 122permanent PINs and 66 time-limited PINs, MEMA is currently manned below the conservative estimate of 200-250 permanent PINs necessary.

 To help stretch MEMA's limited resources and mitigate limitations, MEMA continuously searches for new and innovative methods to extend capabilities.
 One example is soliciting support from faith-based, non-profit, and private-sector organizations.
 These partners are invaluable assets, especially during post-incident recovery.
 Through the MEMA Business Emergency Operations Center efforts, MEMA has established relationships with stakeholders throughout the community that provide citizens with goods and services.
 This is one way that MEMA maximizes its limited resources during these trying times.
-Without the establishment of the Business Emergency Operations Center and support from the non-profit, private sector, and faith-based organizations, MEMA's ability to meet the needs of survivors would be significantly reduced.
+Without the establishment of the Business Emergency Operations Center and support from the non-profit, private sector, and faithbased organizations, MEMA's ability to meet the needs of survivors would be significantly reduced.
 However, even with support from the private sector and faith-based organizations, the responsibility remains on the shoulders of the under-sized MEMA.

-5.1.2 Retention of Professional Staff
+5.1.3 Retention of Professional Staff